Mosaic Yard Long Bean (Heirloom 65 Days)

 Lavender, pink, and mint colors blend together on these gorgeous long pods.
-They have a more dense texture and intense bean flavor than green beans An excellent choice to use in an edible ornamental garden on a trellis, where you can watch the beautiful flowers grow before your eyes into pods.
-Begin harvesting at 10-12”, before pods plump up; if you do miss some the mature beans can be shelled then cooked like peas.
+The Mosaic Yard Long Bean has a more dense texture and intense bean flavor than green beans.
+An excellent choice to use in an edible ornamental garden on a trellis, where you can watch the beautiful flowers grow before your eyes into pods.
+The Mosaic Yard Long Bean begins harvesting at 10-12”, before pods plump up; if you do miss some the mature beans can be shelled then cooked like peas.

 Germination: 4-10 days